I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

-If you are into running or cycling then you might be interested in your hear rate.
+If you are into running or cycling then you might be interested in your heart rate.
 The Suunto Smart Belt sends the data to your Suunto Traverse.

-If you go on a longer hiking trip then it’s good to have an external USB battery with you to charge your Suunto once it run out of battery.
+If you go on a longer hiking trip then it’s good to have an external USB battery with you to charge your Suunto once it runs out of battery.

 The Suunto Wristop Computer Bike Adaptor might be a good choice if you want to have your Suunto watch screen always in front of you.

-Update (22.01.2016): Suunto has released the Suunto Ambit3 Vertical watch.
-It’s similar like the Traverse but with an additional graph which displays your ascent / descent.
+**Update (22.01.2016):** Suunto has released the Suunto Ambit3 Vertical watch.
+It’s similar to the Traverse but with an additional graph that displays your ascent/descent.